Yasir-77/Devops-Learning/git/notes/readme.md

 git reset --hard HEAD~1
 ```

-4- `git revert HEAD`

-What it does:
+#### git revert HEAD

-creates a new commit that undoes the changes introduced by the last commit (HEAD) — without modifying Git history.
+`git revert HEAD` creates a new commit that undoes the changes introduced by the last commit (HEAD) — without modifying Git history.

 When to use: